-What did Jesus mean by that?
-Those who are born of the Spirit will somehow be hearing a sound like the wind blowing.
+What did Jesus mean when He said that everyone who is born of the Spirit is like the wind blowing where it wishes?
 Could it be like what happened on the Day of Pentecost?
 Remember what happened that day?
 It had not been long since Jesus had ascended back to the Father and the disciples were together in one place that day.
 That was when the Spirit came upon them.

 Scripture says, “- suddenly there came from heaven a noise like a violent rushing wind, and it filled the whole house where they were sitting."
 (Acts 2:2) They were filled with the Holy Spirit and they began to speak with other tongues as the Spirit directed them.

 We remember what happened next.
 The Jews that were gathered for the feast heard the sound and came to see what was happening.
 By the power of the Spirit, the apostles preached the first gospel message to the crowd of Jews that had gathered and they preached it in the different languages of all of those who were there.
 Each one heard the message in his language.